scholacantorum/public-site/events/fiesta/index.md

 ***Fund&#x2011;A&#x2011;Need***.
 This provides the much-needed financial foundation for Dr. James’s first year, as well as to continue our tradition of fine choral&nbsp;performances.

-[Register now](#register) to be at this once-in-a-lifetime event.
-You will play an important part in Schola Cantorum’s ongoing mission to bring *the Joy of Singing* to all in the Silicon Valley — from children to parents and grandparents, as a valued Schola&nbsp;supporter!